 – formatting your document for a specific journal

-Feel free to contact me for consultation (see options at the bottom of this page) or look here for the services I provide.
+Feel free to contact me for advice or look here for the services I provide.